Scoliosis

 • Structural.
 Structural scoliosis involves rotated and malformed vertebrae.

 • Functional.
-Functional scoliosis, the more common type, can have several causes: poor posture, muscle spasm caused by trauma, or unequal length of legs.
+Functional scoliosis, the more common type, can have several causes: poor posture, muscle spasms caused by trauma, or unequal length of legs.

 Pathophysiology

-Most cases of structural scoliosis are idiopathic; a few are caused by congenital deformities or infection.
+Most cases of structural scoliosis are idiopathic; a few are caused by congenital deformities or infections.

 • It is less common in the United States than in Europe, where babies are nursed in the supine position.